SoftwareHeritage/swhapguide/swhap@inria.md

 ##### With DT2SG

-If ou have numerous source code version and do not want to reconstruct the development history by hand, the University of Pisa developped a script to do it for you, called [DT2SG](https://github.com/Unipisa/DT2SG).
+If you have numerous source code versions and do not want to reconstruct the development history by hand, the University of Pisa developped a script to do it for you, called [DT2SG](https://github.com/Unipisa/DT2SG).
 This script will automatically used the information stored into version_history.csv to perform the successive commits.

 Here are the associated Git instructions to run it:

-	dotnet ./DT2SG/DT2SG_app.dll
-	-r mathfichen/MySoftware_Workbench/source_code/
-	-m mathfichen/MySoftware_Workbench/metadata/version_history.csv
+	dotnet ./DT2SG/DT2SG_app.dll -r mathfichen/MySoftware_Workbench/source_code/ -m mathfichen/MySoftware_Workbench/metadata/version_history.csv

 ### Create the final repository